Bg

 A:

 Aim for 2.75 - 3.5 hours of wakefulness between sleep periods.
-Awake windows tend to increase throughout the day, with the longest period of wakefulness occurring before bedtime.
+Awake windows tend to increase throughout the day, with the longest one before bedtime.

 Q: How much daytime sleep for a 9 month old?